 At Rawmarsh Ashwood Primary, we recognise the contribution of PE to the health and well-being of the children.
 We believe that an innovative and varied PE curriculum have a positive influence on the concentration, attitude and academic achievement of all our children.

 Our Primary School Sport’s Funding will enable us to continue and extend our provision through employing additional sports professionals, entering into more competitive sports competitions and training our staff to deliver in-house quality PE sessions.

-The government is providing funding of £150 million per annum for the academic years 2013/14 and 2014/15 to provide new and substantial primary school sport funding.
-The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
-Each school will receive £8,000 plus an extra £5 per pupil each year for the next two years – here at Rawmarsh Ashwood Primary School that will mean around £9,000 a year.
-The money can only be spent on sport and PE provision in schools.
+The Government is providing substantial primary school sport funding.
+This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and is going directly to primary schools to spend on improving the quality of sport and P.E. for all their children.

 The government has provided this additional funding to improve provision for physical education (PE) and sport in primary schools.
 This funding has been ring-fenced to be spent on provision of PE and sport in schools, to improve the quality and breadth of PE and sport provision and pupils’ lifestyles and physical wellbeing in order to:

 - increase the participation and success in competitive school sports

 - show how inclusive the physical education curriculum has become